atwalsh/kac/README.md

    ```

 ## Limitations
+- Assumes you have changes in the "Unreleased" section
 - Only works for semver
 - Only supports versions in the `MAJOR.MINOR.PATCH` format.
 A beta version ending in `-beta`, for example,
 will fail.